Before going into an in-depth article about HubSpot Workflows vs HubSpot Sequences, here is the core difference:

 How does HubSpot Workflow work?

 The HubSpot Workflow is a series of automated actions that are performed when triggered based on set rules.
 In workflows both triggers and actions have a significant variety making it one of the core tool of HubSpot.

 To understand a workflow, we need to see how a HubSpot Workflow work.
 Let’s explain this with a help of an example.

-HubSpot Workflows works on trigger and action basis.
+HubSpot Workflows works on a trigger and action basis.
 A trigger is what gives the workflow a signal to perform a designated action.
-For example, if you want to send a welcome email (Action) to your visitor when they submits a form (Trigger) on your website, you can setup a workflow with form submission as trigger and marketing email send action.
+For example, if you want to send a welcome email (Action) to your visitor when they submit a form (Trigger) on your website, you can set up a workflow with form submission as a trigger and marketing email send action.

 How does Sequence Work?

 A HubSpot sequence helps you to send series of sales emails or create tasks for bottom of the funnel leads.

 Let’s say, a lead booked a meeting but didn't show up.
 Marketing emails aren't the best option for them, so, instead of sending marketing emails through HubSpot workflow, you will use Sequences to send a series of emails by creating templates with the goal of getting another meeting or reply.
 These emails will be then sent through sequences at set intervals and once the contact will reply to the email they will be automatically unenrolled from the sequence.

 Deliverability of these sales emails are also being managed by Email Service Provider instead of HubSpot, and most importantly, you can use these sequences for non-subscribers, non-opted-In, or even non-marketing contacts.

 Let's discuss all differences in a much more detailed manner!